alimpfard/nlp-lex/README.md

     rule_name :: regular_expression
 ```

-non-captured (inlined) matches can be defined as such:
+non-captured (inlined) literal matches can be defined as such:

 ```
     constant_name :- "literal string to match"